Birmingham Police Department: Community Services Division

-The Community Services Division consists of Youth Services, Crime Prevention Officers, Chaplains and Community Service Officers.
+The Community Services Division consists of Officers Police Support for the Alabama State Fair,Youth Services, Crime Prevention Officers, Chaplains and Community Service Officers.

 Investigative Operations Bureau

 The Investigative Operations Bureau consists of the Homicide/Robbery Unit, Crimes Against Property, Vice Narcotics, Special Victims Unit and Forensics Services.

 Rank structure

 The BPD uses the following rank structure:

 Chiefs of Police

 Since 1871, there have been 34 appointed chiefs of the Birmingham Police Department.
 W.G.
-Oliver was appointed twice, serving from 1873-1875 and again from 1881–1882.
+Oliver was appointed twice, serving from 1873 to 1875 and again from 1881 to 1882.
 Jamie Moore was the longest serving chief of police in Birmingham Police Department History, serving for 16 years.

 Fallen officers

 Since the establishment of the Birmingham Police Department in 1871, 47 officers have died in the line of duty.

 There has been 1 Birmingham Police Department Officer killed while off-duty.